-a.
+- a.
 It is the responsibility of the University to make provisions for the emergency evacuation of any student, employee, or visitors with accessibility impairments, including visual/mobility and other forms of additional assistance).
 A Risk Assessment/Personal Emergency Evacuation Plan (PEEP) must be undertaken to ascertain the procedures that should be implemented in the event of an emergency.
 In the event of evacuation mobility impaired guests are to wait in the fire refuges found in the lift lobby on each floor.
-The clearly marked refuge intercom will connect them to the fire panel and the Fire Brigade will be made aware on arrival.
+The clearly marked refuge intercom will connect them to the fire panel and the Fire Brigade will be made aware on arrival. - b.
+The Estates and Facilities Department is responsible for maintaining and reviewing Personal Emergency Evacuation Plans (PEEPs) annually or when a staff member or student's needs change.
+Department Heads must notify Estates when a new or changed need is identified.